dapr/docs/daprdocs/content/en/operations/components/component-updates.md

 description: "Updating deployed components used by applications"
 ---

-When making an update to an existing component, the Dapr sidecar needs to be restarted in order to pick up the latest version of the component.
-Dapr sidecars do not update components automatically.
+When making an update to an existing deployed component used by an application, Dapr does not update the component automatically.
+The Dapr sidecar needs to be restarted in order to pick up the latest version of the component.
+How this done depends on the hosting environment.

 ## Kubernetes